 4) Crossing over Oneonta Gorge:

-5) Making your way back to the road and completing the loop trail:
+5) Making your way back and completing the loop trail:

 After you cross Oneonta Gorge, you will continue walking along the trail and see some beautiful sights and views of Columbia River Gorge and shortly after, see a sign that points to the Oneonta Trailhead, which you will follow downhill to reach the road.
 Obviously if you’re doing this hike the opposite way, you’ll look for signs to Horsetail Falls trailhead.